internetarchive/dweb-mirror/README.md

 If your disk space is getting full, its perfectly safe to delete any subdirectories (except `archiveorg/.hashstore`), and the server will refetch anything else it needs next time you browse to the item while connected to the internet.

-Its also safe to move directories to an attached USB (underneath a `archiveorg` directory at the top level of the disk) It is also safe to move attached USB's from one device to another.
+It is also safe to move directories to an attached USB (underneath a `archiveorg` directory at the top level of the disk) It is also safe to move attached USB's from one device to another.